wp-plugins/page-speed/readme.txt

 == Frequently Asked Questions ==

-= Where can i find the Script Name of the plugin i want to remove =
+= Where can i find the Script Name  i want to remove =

 This Will Help <a target="_blank" href="http://codex.wordpress.org/Function_Reference/wp_enqueue_script#Notes"> Click Me! </a>

+Moving the js to footer is not easy..

+you need to dig deep to the plugin folder to find what is the js name of the script you want to move in the footer.

+once you find the js name you want to move copy paste first all the script to the page speed plugin then put te js name to the "js name field".

-I Will Update this plugin as soon as posible for simplier option
+dont worry i will update this plugin for more easier option as soon as posible..

 = Where can i find the Css Name of the plugin i want to remove =